StudyFrenchSpanish

 INKO Centre

-The short-term course is designed to teach students intensively and expose them to Korean culture quickly.
+The short-term course is designed to teach students quickly and intensively, exposing them to Korean culture.

-This program’s target audience is employees of the corporate world who have business dealings with Korean speaking clients.
+This program’s target audience is corporate employees who have business dealings with Korean-speaking clients.

 Phone: 044 – 26361224.